 “If I have newly assigned projects, I’ll also work on these while making initial contact with applicants, providing updates on in-process requests, and preparing for and scheduling my next round of site inspections,” she says.

 If there is one thing that Collins and her colleagues understand about shoreline permitting, it is that not all assignments are created equal.
 “The ones I tend to have the most difficult time with are applications with pre-existing violations or encroachments.”
 A Section 26a permit cannot be issued until these matters are resolved, which Collins says “can take a great deal of time and effort for both parties, depending on the situation.”

-Perhaps the greatest challenge has been the over-all permitting workload, which increased 50% since 2019.
+Perhaps the greatest challenge has been the overall permitting workload, which has increased 50% since 2019.
 Typically, TVA reviews and approves approximately 1,500 construction permits each year.

 Although COVID is making a resurgence, Collins feels confident.
 “It’s still going to be challenging, but we know what to expect and are better prepared to handle it.”